 Road Trip Resurgence

 Harteveldt pointed to finances as the primary motivator, or obstacle, for many people's summer trips.
 "Having either lost their jobs or had their work hours reduced, many Americans…may not be able to afford a vacation," he said.
-For those still willing to take a trip, whom he calls “tiptoe travelers,” Harteveldt said, "I think more will take road trips than fly.
-Gas prices are low, which makes a road trip much more affordable than flying.”
+For those still willing and able to take a trip, Harteveldt said, "I think more will take road trips than fly."

-Companies like AmericanTours International, which specializes in U.S. and Canadian tour packages, are already retooling their offerings toward briefer, customizable, road-based trips.
+Companies like AmericanTours International, which specializes in U.S. and Canadian tour packages, have retooled their offerings toward briefer, customizable, road-based trips.
 "We are developing shorter duration packages as these have always been booked more extensively by our domestic clients," said ATI's chief operating officer, Nick Hentschel.
 "We are also focusing on promoting the flexibility of our platform, allowing agents to make changes and customize their trips."
-That flexibility is likely going to be an essential component for many travelers still worried about COVID-related mass travel bans and flight cancellations.
+That flexibility is likely going to be an essential component for many travelers still worried about COVID-related travel disruptions and flight cancellations.

 Wellness and Wide-open Spaces

-Given how long folks have been cooped up in their homes, experts also suspect many travelers will gravitate toward the great outdoors.
+Given how long folks have been cooped up at home, experts also suspect many travelers will gravitate toward the great outdoors.
 "Travelers will lean toward [driving] holidays and discovering wide-open spaces," said Hentschel.
-"RV and camper trips will be particularly popular.”
-MMGY’s Reid added, "We also expect national and state parks to experience one of the largest visitation growth periods in history as people are clamoring to return to leisure experiences."
+"RV and camper trips will continue to be particularly popular."
+Clayton Reid, the CEO of travel marketing firm MMGY Global, added, "We also expect national and state parks to experience one of the largest visitation growth periods in history, as people are clamoring to return to leisure experiences."

 From Personal to Purposeful

-Conley also said, “I would bet on Hawaii or Florida before Las Vegas.
-People will want paradise and nature before [choosing to be] indoors with lots of people and cigarette smoke.”
+Conley added, "I would bet on Hawaii or Florida before Las Vegas.
+People will want paradise and nature before [choosing to be] indoors with lots of people."

 Summer and Beyond

-The most important thing, however, will be to keep yourself and those around you healthy, and to plan to travel when you are comfortable doing so based on your own personal concerns.
+After over a year of restrictions and quarantines, many Americans are excited to get back out and plan future travel in the United States and abroad.
+For now, the most important thing will be to keep yourself and those around you healthy, and to plan to travel when you are comfortable doing so based on your own personal concerns.